 Red berry tartlets filled with lemon and mint cream

 Raspberries, blueberries, redcurrants, cherries...
-Le Cordon Bleu Chefs have chosen a tartlet recipe that showcases red berries, which are abundant in France during the summer months.
+Le Cordon Bleu Chefs have chosen a tartlet recipe that showcases red berries, which are abundant in Europe during the summer months.
 Accompanied by a classic almond cream, and a fresh lemon and mint cream, these remarkable tartlets are ideal for dessert or afternoon tea.

 Makes: 10 tartlets Preparation time: Equipment: 10 circle molds x 8 cm diameter